A New Wave of Rural Generalists Start ACRRM Fellowship Training

-The Australian College of Rural and Remote Medicine (ACRRM) is accredited by the Australian Medical Council (AMC) for setting professional medical standards.
+The Australian College of Rural and Remote Medicine (ACRRM) is accredited by the Australian Medical Council (AMC) for setting professional medical standards for training, assessment, certification and continuing professional development in the specialty of general practice.

 Our purpose-built online learning platform provides the opportunity to further your skills from anywhere in the world at any time.